Founder at ARAN Studio

 What's your workstation setup?

-One of the aspects I love about my work is the flexibility it offers, so I've been fortunate to incorporate my passion for travel into my profession.
+One of the aspects I love about this job is the flexibility it offers, so I've been fortunate to incorporate my passion for travel into my profession.
 Over the last couple of years, I've spent long periods working in inspiring locations such as Biarritz, Bali, and Rio.
 These experiences have not only enriched my creative process but have also allowed me to draw inspiration from different cultures and environments.

 Where do you go to get inspired?